 Damage to the back of the eye (retina) can cause tiny cracks in the retina (called angioid streaks), hemorrhages, and gradual loss of vision.

 Doctors base the diagnosis of pseudoxanthoma elasticum on the results of a physical examination, an eye examination, and the results of a skin biopsy (removal of a tissue sample for examination under a microscope).

 Blood tests and imaging studies, such as echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of... read more and computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) of the head, are done to evaluate associated conditions.
+In modern scanners, the x-ray detector usually... read more (CT) of the head, are done to evaluate complications.

-Levels of fats (lipids) in the blood should be well controlled with diet and sometimes drugs Treatment Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more to reduce the risk of developing early atherosclerosis and other blood vessel complications.
+Levels of fats (lipids) in the blood should be well controlled with diet and sometimes medications Treatment Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more to reduce the risk of developing early atherosclerosis and other blood vessel complications.

 People with pseudoxanthoma elasticum should avoid contact sports because injury to the eye is a risk.